dnsviz/dnsviz/README.md

 ```
 (Note that this installs the dependencies that are python packages, but some of
 these packages have non-python dependecies, such as Graphviz (required for
-pygraphviz) and libsodium (required for libnacl), that are not installed
+pygraphviz) and OpenSSL (required for Cryptography), that are not installed
 automatically.)

 Next download and install DNSViz from the Python Package Index (PyPI):